nitinkc/nitinkc.github.io/_posts/health/2024-12-24-salad-diet-plan.md

 3. **Batch Prep Sprouts**: Prepare sprouted moong and chana ahead of time to save effort.
 4. **Rotate Add-Ons**: Add fresh or roasted veggies, seeds, or nuts for new textures and flavors.

-Would you like detailed preparation steps for any of these recipes?